 I’ve seen some episodes of CSI Miami, and I think I could solve mysteries and ride on yachts in dark shades.
 I think I could find those fingerprints the killer forgot to wipe down!
 I also love animals so I’d consider being a vet.
 A crime-solving vet.
 Brilliant!
 Done!

 What are your New Year resolutions for 2014?

 I don’t really make resolutions.
 If I’m doing something terribly, I try to admit it at the time and change it.
 Rather than making an empty promise to myself, I’d rather commit to small changes and improvements I will actually keep.
 That said, exercise more, eat less chocolate and hug more animals.

-For more information about Katie Cole, visit here.
+For further information visit Katie Cole’s website here.

 Watch the video for (We Started a) Fire here: